UMD-SIVE-Lab/sive-website/content/person/veges002.md

 	"positions": ["Graduate Research Assistant"]
 }

-Aditya worked on the optimization system used in this GEnUSiS Project.
+Aditya worked on the optimization system used in the GEnUSiS Project.
 He focused on developing a language that facilitates running optimization using of any of the variables within the QUIC EnvSim system as parameters.
 He also performed the investigative tests and